duyquangnvx/sentry-native-build/README.md

 # Prebuilt sentry-native

-This project builds the official [sentry-native](https://docs.sentry.io/platforms/native/) binaries for Ubuntu 18.04 and 22.04 using GitHub actions runners.
+This project builds the official [sentry-native](https://docs.sentry.io/platforms/native/) binaries for and 22.04 using GitHub actions runners.

 ## How to use this repo